top of page

 • small controls that make operation difficult on smartphones

 The new wiki app should therefore consistently follow the “mobile-first” philosophy and leverage the advantages of mobile devices.
-Formatting text, inserting images, or structuring information should feel easy and intuitive—not like operating a complex developer tool.

 A new wiki without the clutter: smasi.app